Dynamit/go-micro/README.md

-# go
+# go-micro
-Helpful tools for developing go applications, specifically when using micro-service or four tier architectures.
+Helpful tools for developing go applications, specifically when using micro-service architectures.